leaseweb knowledge base logo - white color on the orange background

 RoleBinding and ClusterRoleBinding

 These represent the permission a Role or ClusterRole has.
-Like the Role and ClusterRole, Role are for namespaced resources and ClusterRole are to the entire cluster.
+Like the Role and ClusterRole, Role is for namespaced resources and ClusterRole are to the entire cluster.
 They have a subject (users, groups, service account) and point to a role being granted.

 For more information and details consult the kubernetes official documentation for Role, RoleBinding, ClusterRole and ClusterRoleBinding